 The purpose of this permit is to combine under one general permit to the greatest extent possible the post-construction operational stormwater requirements for the Vermont Agency of Transportation (VTrans) regarding stormwater discharges associated with: regulated small municipal separate storm sewer systems (MS4s); industrial activity, commonly regulated under the Multi-Sector General Permit (MSGP); and previously permitted, new, redeveloped, and expanded impervious surface, commonly regulated under State Operational Stormwater permits.
-Additionally, in order to meet the requirements of the Lake Champlain Phosphorus total maximum daily loads (TMDLs) and to ensure water quality protection across the entire State, this permit requires VTrans to develop a Phosphorus Control Plan for the TS4 (as defined in Subpart 2.1) in the Lake Champlain Basin and requires VTrans to comply with the six minimum control measures under Part 6 throughout the entire TS4.
-This permit creates and requires one comprehensive program for stormwater management across VTrans owned or controlled road and non-road infrastructure for the above mentioned regulatory areas, thereby ensuring compliance with regulatory requirements, while providing for permitting efficiency.
+Additionally, in order to meet the requirements of the Lake Champlain and Lake Memphremagog Phosphorus total maximum daily loads (TMDLs) and to ensure water quality protection across the entire State, this permit requires VTrans to develop and implement Phosphorus Control Plans for the TS4 (as defined in Subpart 2.1) in the Lake Champlain and Lake Memphremagog Basins and requires VTrans to comply with the six minimum control measures under Part 6 throughout the entire TS4.
+This permit creates and requires one comprehensive program for stormwater management across VTrans owned or controlled road and nonroad infrastructure for the above mentioned regulatory areas, thereby ensuring compliance with regulatory requirements, while providing for permitting efficiency.